bertrandoubida/DevOpsChallenge/README.md

 -Navigate to "Amazon ECR" in the main search bar to create an easily accessible image for team use

-- Click on "Create a repositiory", make it "private" for more control, "name" and "create"
+- Click on "Create a repositiory", make it "public" for more control, "name" and "create"

--Navigate to the "IAM" home page, create a new "roles", select "AWS service", select "EC2" in "Common use cases", find "AWSAppRunnerServicePolicyForECRAccess" for a policy permission, and create role
+-Navigate to the "IAM" home page, create a new "roles", select "AWS service", select "EC2" in "Common use cases", find "AmazonEC2ContainerRegistryPowerUser" for a policy permission, and create role

--Navigate to your "EC2" and connect, check that your image is there with "Docker images"
+-Navigate to your "EC2", attach the new IAM role and connect, check that your image is there with "Docker images"

 -Tag your repository using this code:
 ''' docker tag e9ae3c220b23 aws_account_id.dkr.ecr.region.amazonaws.com/my-repository:tag '''

 -Push image to ECR using this code:
 ''' docker push aws_account_id.dkr.ecr.region.amazonaws.com/my-repository:tag '''

+- If you receive a "Connection was closed before we received a valid response from endpoint URL: "https://api.ecr-public.us-east-1.amazonaws.com/".
+Error: Cannot perform an interactive login from a non TTY device"

+- Install "Json" to parse and extract the token in case it is written in JSON by typing "sudo apt-get install jq"

+-Make sure AWS CLI 2.0 is installed by checking with "aws --version", if not installed, copy and paste the following codes:

+'''
+sudo curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+sudo apt-get install unzip
+sudo unzip awscliv2.zip
+sudo ./aws/install
+aws --version
+'''
+-You may need to restart your server for it to fully switch over if you already had awscli version 1

+- Copy and paste this to the terminal "

+-

+-

 -Navigate to "Codebuild" using the search bar, let's utilize this to test and produce code ready to deploy.